nvmwill/nexmo-developer/_documentation/en/neru/getting-started.md

 Now that you have a number linked to your Vonage application, update the configuration file:

 * Open the neru.yml file in a text editor
-* Update the configuration object with the number you bought earlier, and linked to your application.
+* Add the environment capability with the number you bought earlier, and linked to your application.
 * Ensure you have both the `rtc` and `messages` capabilities.

 Your file should look similar to this, with `$VONAGE_NUMBER` being your Vonage number: